Pest Management FAQ

 What are the requirements to become a Qualified Applicator?

-To become a Qualified Applicator an individual must submit a completed application, the application fee, the statement and evidence of lawful presence, possess the required experience or qualification, and pass the Core and at least one category-specific examination with a score of 75% or higher to become certified in that specific category.
+To become a Qualified Applicator an individual must submit a completed application, the application fee ($75.00), the statement and evidence of lawful presence, possess the required experience or qualification, a background investigation conducted through fingerprints or submission of an AZDPS Fingerprint Clearance Card issued pursuant to 41-1758.03 or an AZDPS Level 1 Fingerprint Clearance Card issued pursuant to 412-17458.07; and pass the Core and at least one category-specific examination with a score of 75% or higher to become certified in that specific category.

 - Certification as an applicator for 24 months within 10 years immediately preceding the application in the category applied for.